 In order to get high marks in this exam paper, you should first gain an understanding of how examiners mark your part 1 and part 2 writings.
 I show you how they mark them in the following video, or you can read about it in the Cambridge English Advanced handbook for teachers:

 So in part two I suggest that you take 45 minutes so that's five minutes to plan your work at the beginning 35 minutes to write and five minutes to check through your work at the end.
-Let's have a look at some more advice for writing which is also come from the Cambridge English Advanced handbook for teachers.
+Let's have a look at some more advice for writing which has also come from the Cambridge English Advanced handbook for teachers.
 Write down the important notes on this worksheet.

 So here are some of the key words from this advice: